zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 address identifies a user, such as regular permutation of IP addresses within a large pool, mitigation of tracking techniques like http cookies, and anonymising relays such as Tor or VPNs.

-## User-visible changes

-Unlike the onion, DHT Announcements do not support friend requests.
-Instead, to add a friend, you add their ToxID and they add yours.

-Alternatively, you can create an 'invite code' and send it out-of-band to a friend, who can then use it to add you without you having to know their ToxID.
-Similarly, bots can set things up so that anyone can add them.

-This system does not use any "nospam" -- the ToxID of a peer is just their long-term ID public key with a checksum.
-This makes it easy to introduce existing friends to each other.

-There should be considerable bandwidth reductions in typical usage.

-The user's system clock must be reasonably close to the correct time.

 ## High-level description of the system
 DHT nodes permit storing small quantities of world-readable data, termed